 Cornstarch Frosting is a recipe is from Stephanie.
-She sent it to me after reading my review of Quick Chocolate Cupcakes with Flour Type Icing, a mixture of flour and milk that is cooked and then whipped into a mixture of butter and granulated sugar.
+She sent it to me after reading my review of Quick Chocolate Cupcakes with a flour based frosting, a mixture of flour and milk that is cooked and then whipped into a mixture of butter and granulated sugar.
 The texture, after you beat it enough so that the sugar dissolves, is supposed to be similar to a rich buttercream and less sweet than typical powdered sugar icing.
-I liked it, but it was a definitely a change from the type of icing I’m used to.
+Update: I recently learned this one is also known as Ermine frosting.

-3/4 cup milk (whole, reduced fat and skim all work)
+¾ cup milk (whole, reduced fat and skim all work) 180 grams

 Combine cold milk and cornstarch in a saucepan and whisk until blended.
 Set over medium heat and whisk until thick.
 Let cool.

-With an electric mixer, cream together sugar and butter until light and fluffy.
+With an electric mixer, cream together sugar and softened butter until light and fluffy.

-Add the cooled milk mixture and the vanilla and whip until mixture resembles whipped cream.
+Add the cooled milk mixture and the vanilla, then whip until mixture resembles whipped cream.